-Veterans Education Benefits will provide a monthly stipend, which varies according to the number of credit hours for which you register each quarter and your number of dependents.
-At AUM a full-time undergraduate student is one who enrolls in 12 or more quarter hours; three-quarter benefits are available for those taking 10 or 11 hours; and those enrolled in six to nine hours receive one-half of the full amount.
+Veterans Education Benefits will provide a monthly stipend, which varies according to the number of credit hours for a student registers each quarter and according to the number of dependents.
+At AUM a full-time undergraduate student is one who enrolls in 12 or more quarter hours; three-quarter benefits are available to the student taking 10 or 11 hours; and one-half the benefits are available to the student enrolled in six to nine hours.

-Graduate students receive full benefits for eight or more quarter hours, threequarter benefits for six or seven hours, and one-half benefits when they are enrolled for four or five hours each quarter.
+Graduate students receive full benefits if enrolled for eight or more hours each quarter, three-quarter benefits for six or seven hours, and one-half benefits for four or five hours.
 Both the graduate and undergraduate students enrolled less than one-half time receive cost of tuition and fees only.

-A veteran, serviceman, or eligible dependent, who is initially entering training or each time he re-enters after a minimum 30 day training break, may request advance payment.
-Advance payment must be requested at least 35 days prior to final registration.
+A veteran, service member, or eligible dependent, who is entering training or who is re-entering after a minimum 30 day training break, may request advance payment.
+Advance payment must be requested at least

+35 days prior to final registration.
 Under advanced payment the VA sends the first check, covering the initial two months of the quarter, to the school.
 Subsequent payments are mailed directly to the veteran.
 When possible, those enrolling under VA laws should have sufficient funds to finance themselves for one quarter or at least until payments begin coming from the Veterans Administration (approximately six weeks).